cpressey/Ahead-of-Time-eval/README.md

 Macros
 ------

+### Kinds of Macros

 Before launching into how all this relates to hygienic macros, it might be good to have an overview of the common use cases of macros.

 I submit that there are three major purposes for which macros are used:
 _circumspection_, _optimization_, and _ergonomics_.

-**Circumspection** — which we would call "conditional compilation" if we were restricting ourselves to compilers, which we're not — means omitting code that we don't strictly need, in the version of the program that executes.
-So for example, if our agreement with some customer does not include some advanced feature, we leave out that feature in the build we supply to that customer; or, if we build a program without debugging, we leave out the debug logging function and all the calls to it too.
+**Circumspection** — which we might call "conditional compilation" if we were restricting ourselves to compilers, which we're not — means omitting code that we don't strictly need, in the version of the program that executes.
+So for example, if one of our customer agreements stipulates they do not have access to some special feature of our product, we leave out that feature in the build we supply to that customer [[Footnote 6]](#footnote-6).
+Or, if we build a program without debugging, we leave out the debug logging function and all the calls to it too.

-Aggressive constant folding by itself gives us circumspection "for free".
-Instead of `#ifdef DEBUG`, for instance, we simply define `debug` as a function that returns a constant and use plain `if` tests on it; we have a strong guarantee that this will all have been accounted for ahead of time and will not appear in the code or impose any cost at runtime.
+Happily, aggressive constant folding _by itself_ gives us circumspection "for free".
+Instead of `#ifdef DEBUG`, for instance, we simply define `debug` as a function that returns a constant and use plain `if` tests on it;
+we have a strong guarantee that this will all have been accounted for ahead of time, and it will not appear in the code or impose any cost at runtime.

 **Optimization**, where it is not already accomplished by circumspection (less stuff in program = less work to do), usually consists of arranging instructions in a particular way so that their pattern of execution is closer to optimal.
-For example, array striping, and loop unrolling are two optimizations to achieve better cache behaviour when executing vector or matrix based code, which can be implemented with macros.
+For example, array striding, vectorization, and loop unrolling are optimizations to achieve better cache- and processor-level behaviour when executing vector or matrix based code, and these can be implemented with macros.

-However, as ahead-of-time `eval` as we've described it so far has already stipulated that the functions involved will be referentially transparent.
+However, ahead-of-time `eval` as we've described it so far already requires that the functions involved are referentially transparent.
-And much of the point of doing side-effect-free functional programming is to program at a more abstract level to allow the compiler to be able to select and make these kinds of optimizations itself, rather than leaving it up to the programmer to address these with macros.
+And part of the point of doing side-effect-free functional programming is to raise the abstraction level of the program, to allow the compiler to be able to select and make these kinds of optimizations itself, rather than leaving it up to the programmer to address these with explicit handiwork.

-So I'm happy to concede that it's not really suited to writing macros for optimization tasks, and won't worry too much about it.
+So I'm happy to concede that ahead-of-time `eval` is not really suited to writing macros for optimization tasks, and won't worry too much about it.

 **Ergonomics** is where ahead-of-time `eval` can really focus.
 An ergonomic macro is one designed to improve the usability of the language itself in some way; for example, defining a `case` statement in a language that only supports `if` statements, by translating the `case` to a sequence of `if`s.
-Use of ergonomic macros taken to a serious level can even result in embedded domain-specific languages.
+This idea of improving the constructs of the language from within can be taken quite far, to the point of creating entire embedded domain-specific languages (EDSLs).

 In this setting, a macro is nothing more than _a function that_ _takes syntax to syntax_.
 Given some syntax as input, it reduces that